tigerabrodi/aws-notes/README.md

 ## Streams

+DynamoDB Streams is a feature in Amazon DynamoDB that captures changes (such as inserts, updates, and deletes) to items in a DynamoDB table in near real-time.
+Each record in the stream details a single data modification in the table.

+The purpose of DynamoDB Streams is to enable real-time processing of changes in your DynamoDB table.
+This feature allows you to:

+- Respond immediately to changes in your data.
+- Synchronize data changes with other databases or services.
+- Implement event-driven architectures.

+**When to Use**:

+1. **Real-Time Data Replication**: If you need to replicate data changes from a DynamoDB table to another data store.
+2. **Triggering Automated Actions**: For triggering AWS Lambda functions based on table changes.
+This is useful for various automated workflows like sending notifications, updating indexes, or real-time analytics.
+3. **Event-Driven Architectures**: If your application is built on an event-driven model where actions depend on certain data changes.
+4. **Maintaining Audit Trails**: To log and monitor changes in data for compliance or auditing purposes.
+5. **Aggregating or Filtering Data**: When you want to process data streams for summarizing, transforming, or filtering data as it changes.

 ## TTL

 You can enable TTL (Time to Live) on a table to automatically delete expired items.
 This is useful for removing old data from your tables.